muhammadzkralla/Z-Articlez/spring/roadmap.md

 - [PostgreSQL Tutorial (FreeCodeCamp.org)](https://www.youtube.com/watch?v=SpfIwlAYaKk)

 Task:
-1- Create a database for the book management system.
+1- Create a database for the book management system. <br>
-2- Try to solve some easy SQL questions on HackerRank or Leetcode.
+2- Try to solve some easy SQL questions on HackerRank or Leetcode. <br>

 Note: Do not stop learning database after this week.
 Database is from the the fundamentals of computer science, specially in backend.